About Co-Op Theatre East

 Learn more about COTE's resident company at the COTE Ensemble page, and read more about the founders & administrators below.

-Robert A. K. Gonyo (Artistic Director) is a theatre artist and musician residing in Brooklyn, NY.
+Robert A. K. Gonyo (Director) is a theatre artist and musician residing in Woodside, Queens.
 Recent directing credits with COTE include Muzungu by David Myers, co-produced with Mixed Phoenix Theatre Group (MPTG); Samuel Beckett's Cascando (with music ensemble thingNY); Craig Abernethy's Do/Don't Do and Absolutes; Ten Years Later: Voices of the Post-9/11 Generation Speak (with Project Girl Performance Collective); his own scripts, the radio plays a deep weakness and Conference (call 518-207-0155 to listen), the one-act Urinal Play, and the ensemble-devised house-party show O Brave New World.
 Other directing credits include Hitchhikers May Be Escaping Convicts, Innsmouth, and Xmas with the Annihilator!!! with EndTimes Productions, and the ensemble-devised Mission with MPTG.
 Upcoming projects include an adaptation of Miguel de Unamuno's El otro with COTE, as well as Viktor Globokar's Un jour comme un autre with thingNY.
-In addition to his work with COTE, Robert is a company member with EndTimes Productions, and the producer of the off-off-Broadway podcast, Go See a Show!. www.robertgonyo.com
+In addition to his work with COTE, Robert is a company member with EndTimes Productions, the producer of the off-off-Broadway podcast, Go See a Show!, and a member of The Best Thing Ever, a directors collective.. www.robertgonyo.com